 Focus on the Funnel With Sponsored Brands

-Sponsored Brands is an Amazon ad type that appears at the top of, alongside, and within shopping results.
+Sponsored Brands is an Amazon Ads type that appears at the top of, alongside, and within shopping results.
 They are highly customizable and include an attention-grabbing product portfolio, the option of customizable headlines, and the inclusion of a brand logo.
 In order to access a sponsored brand, Amazon shoppers can either click the brand logo, which leads to an Amazon store or custom landing page, or shoppers can click on one of the products featured in the product portfolio to go directly to that product’s page.
 These ads are also sold based on a PPC model based on the advertiser’s bid.

 Pro Tip: For a long time, retail media was considered a bottom-of-the-funnel advertising tactic, meant to “seal the deal” for customers who have browsed a product or added it to a shopping cart.
-However, Amazon ad types offer a wealth of opportunities for advertisers to meet customers at every stage of their journey.
+However, Amazon Ads types offer a wealth of opportunities for advertisers to meet customers at every stage of their journey.

-Recent studies have actually found that as many as 74% visit Amazon in the research stages of shopping.
+Recent studies have found that as many as 74% visit Amazon in the research stages of shopping.
 Sponsored Brand ads are an excellent way to attract new audiences by showing the best of what a brand has to offer while they are still browsing the digital shelf and those who might be ready to buy.

 Target Audiences With Sponsored Display

 Sponsored Display ads use automatically generated ad creatives to target audiences that are created based on shopping interests related to their product interests.
 Sponsored Display ads offer the highest chance of engaging audiences since they appear on Amazon’s home page, product detail pages, shopping results pages, Twitch, and other third-party websites and apps.
-Also sold using the amazon PPC model, Sponsored Display ads differ from other Amazon ad types because they are auto-generated, but also hyper-targeted and very detailed.
+Also sold using the Amazon PPC model, Sponsored Display ads differ from other Amazon ad types because they are auto-generated, but also hyper-targeted, and very detailed.

 Targeted to shoppers who have browsed your product, similar products, or relevant categories, Sponsored Products Ads include a product image, pricing, deals, savings badging, star rating, and a “Shop Now” button that links to your product detail page.